tkuester/taky/README.md

 ## Requirements

- * Python 3.7 or greater
+ * Python 3.6 or greater (strongly recommend 3.7+)
  * lxml
  * dateutil
  * flask
  * pyopenssl
  * gunicorn

-This application was developed with Python 3.8, and tested with ATAK v4.2.0.4.
+This application was developed with Python 3.8 on Ubuntu 20.04, and tested with ATAK v4.2.0.4.
 It is slowly progressing towards a beta state, and should work for playing around.

 But, really.
 Using this is for anything important is probably a very-bad-idea (TM).